Ighina/Latin-ISE-WSD/README.md

 ### Use

 All the code related to the word sense disambiguation analysis is contained in the wsd folder of this same repository, while this parent directory contains the pre-trained LatinBERT and other utils functions.
+See https://github.com/Ighina/Latin-ISE-WSD/tree/master/wsd#readme for details.